-- •Milne has the largest number of public access computers on (300+) campus. - •Discover Milne's collection of over 500,000 volumes of books, bound periodicals, DVDs & CDs, videotapes, audio cassettes, musical scores, and other information resources alongside over 33M volumes from New York IDS Project libraries using IDS Search and other library catalogs.
-You can also use GLOCAT, the library's catalog, to search only Milne's collection.
-Discover Milne's collection of over 500K volumes of print books and periodicals, DVDs VHS, CDs, and musical scores, millions of online articles, and over 2.5M ebooks alongside over 33M volumes from New York IDS Project libraries using IDS Search and other catalogs, and the IDS service.
-You can also use GLOCAT, the library's catalog, to search only Milne's collection. - •Milne's extensive databases and online journals provide access to over 44,000 journal titles. - •As a selective depository for the United States and New York State government documents, the library has over 200,000 documents. - •Milne's Teacher Education Resource Center has over 10,000 instructional materials to support curriculum guides, teaching handbooks, software, and reference works in curriculum development, the College's elementary, secondary, and special education. - •Milne's special collections include the College Archives, the Genesee Valley Historical Collection, and the regionally significant Wadsworth Family Papers, 1790-1950.
-Various small compilations include the Aldous Huxley Collection, the Carl F. Schmidt Collection in Historical Architecture and the Martha Blow Wadsworth Photography Collection. - •Information Delivery Service (IDS) provides access to information and collections across the state and throughout the world. - •Milne is open 109.5 hours each week. - •The building is handicap accessible and has adaptive technology workstations. - •Milne offers five fully equipped classrooms supporting over thirty courses per semester within the library. - •More than ten instruction librarians and a full-time technology instructor partner with teaching faculty from all departments to teach information literacy skills and provide research consultation services. - •Integrated within the Library are the Faculty Teaching and Learning Center, the Center for Academic Excellence (tutoring center), and the Writing Learning Center - •Employs over 30 outstanding faculty/staff. - •Milne Writing Learning Center provies a central location for writing assistance, including tutoring services from Academic Excellence, English for Speakers of Other Languages, and Student Disability Services. - •Over half a million people visit the Library each year. - It is open to the public. - •The Library created an extensive gallery and display areas and works closely with students and faculty to showcase their art and research projects.
+•Milne has over 100 public access computers, the largest number on campus.

+•Discover high quality resources; Milne's collection of over 500,000 volumes of books, bound periodicals, DVDs & CDs, videotapes, audio cassettes, musical scores, and other information resources; use GLOCAT, the library's catalog to find books, GLOCAT+ to search Milne's print and online collections and IDS Search to discover books, DVDs, CDs, scores in Milne, 44M titles from New York IDS Project libraries, and hundreds of millions worldwide.
+Milne's extensive databases and online journals provide access to over 44,000 journal titles, and millions of articles.

+As a selective depository for the United States and New York State government documents, the library has over 100,000 documents.

+- Milne's Teacher Education Resource Center (TERC) has over 10,000 instructional materials to support curriculum guides, teaching handbooks, software, and reference works in curriculum development, the College's elementary, secondary, and special education. - •Milne's special collections include the College Archives, the Genesee Valley Historical Collection, and the regionally significant Wadsworth Family Papers, 1790-1950.
+Various small compilations include the Aldous Huxley Collection, the Carl F. Schmidt Collection in Historical Architecture and the Martha Blow Wadsworth Photography Collection. - •Information Delivery Service (IDS) provides access to information and collections across the state and throughout the world.

+•Milne is open 109.5 hours each week.

+- •The building is handicap accessible and has adaptive technology workstation on the main floor, near Library ITS. - Milne offers five fully equipped classrooms supporting over thirty courses per semester within the library. - More than ten instruction librarians and a full-time technology instructor partner with teaching faculty from all departments to teach information literacy skills and provide research consultation services. - •Integrated within the Library are the Faculty Teaching and Learning Center, the Center for Academic Excellence (tutoring center), and the Writing Learning Center

+Employs over 30 outstanding faculty/staff.

+- Milne Writing Learning Center provies a central location for writing assistance, including tutoring services from Academic Excellence, English for Speakers of Other Languages, and Student Disability Services. - About 4,000 visits each day Milne provides a variety of learning spaces, and is open to the public. - •The Library created an extensive gallery and display areas and works closely with students and faculty to showcase their art and research projects.

+Milne Library is home to the award winning IDS Project - a New York coalition that strive to be an innovative model of library cooperation for effective resource sharing, promoting community engagement, staff development, best practices, and research & development.